top of page

 • in leadership or strategy roles

-Release the shame and guilt about time working.
-The 8-hour work day and 40-hour work week comes from antiquated industrial factory models.
-What actually matters is consistency and performance over the longterm, not daily overdrive.
+Release the shame and guilt about time spent working.
+Both the 8-hour work day and 40-hour work week come from antiquated industrial factory models.
+What actually matters more than daiy overdrive, is consistency and performance over the longterm.
 A shorter work day is scientifically optimal, NOT deficient.

 Your career should support your nervous system—not constantly activate it.